tytydraco/yessleep/out/Were_nomads_because_of_demons_We_just_met_the_Fae.md

 The whispers started then.
 Soft, indistinct voices that flitted just out of range, accompanied by faint shapes darting at the edge of my vision.
 Every time I turned, they ducked behind the trees again.
 The air felt thick, humming with static.

 That’s when the buzzing in my ears began.
 Not loud, but constant, like the world itself had started vibrating.
 And for the first time, I understood the saying about tension you could cut with a knife.
-It felt eyes boring into me from everywhere.
+I felt eyes boring into me from everywhere.
 You know that feeling when someone is staring at you?
 Multiply it, and you’ll have the faintest idea.

 I turned and started walking, slow and careful, following a pull that I could feel deep in my chest.
 It was like a magnet lodged behind my ribs was tugging me somewhere specific.
 It just *felt* right, and that alone was unsettling.